Daily Acts of Kindness: 40 Ideas for Helping Others

 Pay It Forward

-Helping Others at Work
+Help Others at Work

-- Occasionally take a box of doughnuts, home baked goods or other treats to share with your co-workers on a normal workday (as well as on a celebration day).
+- Occasionally take a box of doughnuts, home baked goods, or other treats to share with your co-workers on a normal workday (as well as on a celebration day).

 - If you leave work to buy lunch or special coffee, ask people staying in the office if they want anything and volunteer to get it.